cesar-magana/Hackerrank/README.md

-# Hackerrank-Solutions
+# Hackerrank Solutions in C++
-My solutions to Hackerrank problems
+My solutions to Hackerrank problems.